 How much do we know about the ongoing massacres of the civil war in Syria?
 How much do we comprehend about the tragedies of more than five million refugees and innumerable martyrs – or “shuhada” – in this blood-fueled fight?

-In “Gardens Speak,” Tania El Khoury takes a different approach to intervention, setting aside graphic visuals we may encounter in the media.
+In Gardens Speak, Tania El Khoury takes a different approach to intervention, setting aside graphic visuals we may encounter in the media.
 The installation is an auditory and sensory encounter with tragedy in its rawest form.
 El Khoury rejects the traditional channels that have failed to speak for Syrian communities.
 Instead, she hands over the narrative to the voices beneath the ground – to those who took their stories to the grave.

-An investigation of performing artists during 2018, in theater and dance illuminated the arts.
-For instance, NextMove Dance a series at The Prince Theater welcomed press for Phindie author, Chuck Schultz to sketch throughout that year.
-Then, in 2021, I designed a visual review of Dorrance Dance at Penn Arts Live.
-Ella’quent Holiday Swing.
+An investigation of performing arts for the 2018 season showed theater and dance illuminate each category of artist.
+Next Move Dance a series at The Prince Theater welcomed press for Phindie author, Chuck Schultz to sketch throughout the 17/18 season, “The Season of WOW!”
+And in 2021, I would design a visual review of Dorrance Dance at Penn Arts Live.
+Depicting Michelle Dorrance and company in Ella’quent Holiday Swing, featuring Aaron Marcellus on vocals.
+The graphic artist and the dance artists combined for the first time for a final critique.

 NextMove Dance